Bobby Ologun: Comedy style

 Ologun also stands out for using politically incorrect, racially-charged humor, often capitalizing on stereotypes of African Americans.
 He and fighting celebrity Bob Sapp were criticized for the perceived racism on their performances, but they defended it as part of the Japanese's cultural views towards humor.
 Ologun and Sapp were reportedly hugely popular among African people living in Japan.

+He used to work as the narrator for You wa Nani Shi ni Nippon e (YOUは何しに日本へ) until 2020.

 Fighting origins and records

 One of the running skits on Sanma's Super Karakuri TV featured Ologun attempting a variety of different jobs and skills in which he had no previous experience (he succeeded Tamao Nakamura in these skit performances).
 Inspired from watching Bob Sapp vs Tarō Akebono on K-1 Dynamite!! on New Year's Eve in 2003, Ologun tried judo on Karakuri-TV.
 Karakuri-TV's emcee, Sanma Akashiya (who had previously watched a VTR of Ologun struggling in the martial art and half-jokingly said, "Bobby might be able to take part in a combat sport event at the end of the year."), in reference to the New Year's Eve supershows put on by K-1, PRIDE, and Antonio Inoki's now defunct BOM-BA-YE promotion.
 As a result, he tried various full contact combat sports on the program.

 By February 2004, he was initiated into the Pancrase stable, "GRABAKA" and studied under its founder, Sanae Kikuta.
 In March of that same year, he experienced a sparring match with MMA and Jiu-Jitsu legend Royce Gracie.
 He lost, but Ologun performed better than expected, as he was able to cut Gracie and make him bleed from his forehead.
 In a joke turned reality, he faced French kickboxer Cyril Abidi in K-1 Dynamite!! at the Osaka Dome on December 31, 2004.
 Billed as "The World's Most Dangerous Newcomer", Ologun won by three-round decision, and scored a surprise victory.
 This match was the only pure MMA rules bout on that night's card, giving Ologun a slight advantage due to his training and the fact that his opponent, while an accomplished kickboxer, wasn't prepared for MMA style fighting.
 Abidi was a last minute addition to the fight, Ologun's original opponent Mike Bernardo had to withdraw due to an injury.
 Additionally, there was confusion to the rule system of the bout as the captions showed it to be the general kickboxing rules but ended up as an MMA contest.
 Abidi was admonished for actions Ologun was doing repeatedly in the fight, such as mounted punches, which led fighting pundits to believe the fight was fixed.
 Abidi himself hinted the fight was fixed in a post fight interview.
 The Japanese media, which focused quite a bit of time on fighting events such as K-1 and PRIDE, soon dubbed Ologun Saikyō no Shirōto (The Strongest Amateur).